MelloMantra/rgp-fileRepo/README.txt

 -------------------------------------------------------------

 To play any game, simply open the RGP Navigator and let it guide you through choosing a game.
+There is one exception to this, and that is regarding GBA/GBC games.
+To open them, you must open them with VisualBoy.exe, located in the ""C:\Users\%username%\OneDrive - Chandler Unified School District
+#80\RetroGamePackage\Starter_Pack\Contents\emuStore\" filepath.
-If you don't know what the acronyms used in the Navigator mean, refer to the key below:
+If you don't know what =the acronyms used in the Navigator mean, refer to the key below:

 NES: Nintendo Entertainment System (1985)
 GBA: GameBoy Advance (2001)